Supported Event Types

 UPM Event 'upm_modal_open' | Google Analytics: GA4 Event | UPM modal_open |

-You might refer to the steps below for e-commerce tracking and creating triggers and tags for Google Tag Manager:
+Setting up e-commerce tracking and creating triggers and tags in Google Tag Manager

-- Go to Property Details.
-Enter a property name, select the industry category, and add your reporting time zone and currency.
+- Enter a property name, industry category, reporting time zone, and currency.

 - Click Create.